Search Results for: sponsors

 • Conduct a student survey.

-• Collect written reports from subcommittee chairmen and prepare a report for the association and procedure book.
+• Collect written reports from subcommittee chairs and prepare a report for the association and procedure book.

-• Prepare a report of activities, evaluation and suggestions to successor for procedure book.
+• Prepare a report of activities, evaluations and suggestions for your successor for the procedure book.

 References and Resources